 Petechiae are pinpoint-sized hemorrhages in the skin caused by leaking capillaries.
 They appear as clusters of tiny red, purple, or brown dots that do not blanch and do not raise above the skin surface.
 Petechiae on the lower legs can appear after prolonged standing or straining.
 Petechiae on the trunk, face, or inside the mouth following a fever or illness are more concerning.

-Causes range from viral infections like mononucleosis or cytomegalovirus to low platelet counts (thrombocytopenia), blood vessel inflammation (vasculitis), and bacterial infections like meningococcemia.
+Causes range from viral infections such as mononucleosis and cytomegalovirus to low platelet counts (thrombocytopenia), blood vessel inflammation (vasculitis), and bacterial infections such as meningococcemia.
 Petechiae and purpura in the setting of fever, rapid spread, or systemic symptoms warrant same-day medical evaluation.
 This is one scenario where waiting and watching at home is not the right approach.

 2. Cherry Angiomas: Harmless Dots That Stay

 Cherry angiomas do not require treatment unless they bleed repeatedly or cause cosmetic concern.
-If you are unsure whether a red spot is a cherry angioma or something else, moles vs. birthmarks offers guidance on distinguishing benign skin growths from ones worth evaluating.
+If you are unsure whether a red spot is a cherry angioma or something else, " Moles vs. Birthmarks " offers guidance on distinguishing benign skin growths from those worth evaluating.
 They can be removed by a dermatologist using electrocautery, laser treatment, or cryotherapy.
 A red dot that looks like a cherry angioma but bleeds easily or grows quickly should be evaluated to confirm it is not an amelanotic melanoma or vascular tumor.

 3. Heat Rash (Miliaria)

-Heat rash develops when sweat ducts become blocked and perspiration cannot reach the skin surface.
+Heat rash develops when sweat ducts become blocked, preventing perspiration from reaching the skin surface.
 It produces crops of tiny red bumps or clear vesicles, usually on the neck, chest, abdomen, back, or skin folds.
 The rash feels prickly or stinging, and the dots appear suddenly during hot weather or after heavy exercise.

 The most common type, miliaria rubra, produces small red papules surrounded by a zone of inflammation.
 It resolves quickly once the skin is cooled and allowed to breathe.
 Wearing loose, breathable clothing and staying in cooler environments clears most cases within hours to days.